Ceilo/qb-pokearcade/README.md

 - Trigger events for playing specific games

 Installation:
-1. Copy the "qb-arcade" folder into your FiveM server's resources directory.
+1. Copy the "qb-pokearcade" folder into your FIVEM's Servers resources directory.
 2. Add "start qb-arcade" to your server.cfg file to ensure the script starts when the server launches.

 Usage: